 Create AWS Cognito User Pools

-Create a user pool with minimal configuration
+Create a minimal user pool with a name

 import * as pulumi from "@pulumi/pulumi";